 - Indoor Obstacle Course – If you have a large enough house, you may be surprised at how much exercise you can offer your dog.
 Run them up and down the stairs many times, have them hunt down something that’s hard to find, make a series of hurdles using cushions… embrace your imagination, and the possibilities are endless.

-- Exercise Equipment – That’s right, you can buy the kind of kit that makes a home gym, including treadmills for dogs and weights!
+- Exercise Equipment – That’s right, you can buy the kind of kit that makes a home gym, including and weights!
 You’ll have to supervise your dog’s workout for his or her safety, though.

 Indoor Toilet Training Options